afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 * Jump to AC and place using sagittal view
 * Optimize using coronal view as most anterior point of the corpus callosum on coronal slice.
-* Midline vasculatures are prominent in this region.
+* Midline vessels (anterior cerebral arteries) may be prominent in this region.
 Adjusting contrast allows for differentiation between grey matter and vessels.
-Refine fiducial using axial view.
+Refine using the axial view.

 <a href="../img/human/19_GENU.png" target="_blank">![](../img/human/19_GENU.png)</a>